yongsin91/olist/README.md

 3. 3_Linear_Regression : After feature engineering and data wrangling, we used multivariate linear regression for a more accurate representation of the features.
 4. 4_Logistic_Regression : Multivariate logistic regression for finding the impact of **wait_time** and **delay_vs_expected** on very good/bad reviews.
 Finally provided recommendation and decide the increase in profit margin after the change.
 5. data, img, olist : Contains raw data, image for report and .py files of all the notebooks.
+6. final analysis: The overall analysis after the causes has been identified.

 # Problem Statement
 The task is to find out current business health, find out areas of concern that might have impacted olist current profit margin, and determine the increase in profit margin after adjustment.